 Doctor's Notes on Fatty Liver Disease (NAFLD, NASH)

 Fatty liver disease refers to the buildup of fat within the liver.
-This condition is most commonly cause by alcohol abuse, but other conditions can also cause fatty liver (non-alcoholic fatty liver diease or non-alcoholic fatty liver steatohepatitis, NASH).
-Other conditions that can cause fatty liver include genetic conditions, obesity, and taking certain medications.
+This condition is most commonly caused by alcohol abuse, but other conditions can also cause fatty liver (non-alcoholic fatty liver disease or non-alcoholic fatty liver steatohepatitis, NASH).
+Other causes of fatty liver include genetic conditions, obesity, and certain medications.

 Fat in the liver does not cause specific signs and symptoms.
-However, if inflammation (hepatitis) is present along with the fat deposition, associated symptoms can include loss of appetite, nausea, vomiting, fatigue, jaundice, and abdominal pain.
-Some cases of fatty liver progress to scarring (cirrhosis) of the liver and resultant liver failure.
-In this case, symptoms include a distended, fluid-filled abdomen, problems with blood clotting, and confusion.
+However, if inflammation (hepatitis) is present along with the fat deposition, associated symptoms can include:

 Alcohol : Alcoholism & Health Effects QuizQuestion